Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Preliminaries and Related Work

 \subsubsection{Bayesian Personalized Rank (BPR)}

 One of the traditional losses to train MF models is BPR \cite{rendle2009bpr, ding2018bprimprove}.
 Rather than predicting the exact interaction value, BPR optimizes for ranking by maximizing the margin between preferred and non-preferred items for each user.
-This is achieved through a pair=wise loss which maximizes the distance between interacted and non-interacted samples.
-Formally, for a set of user-item triplets, where each triplet is comprised of a user $u$, interacted item $i$, and non-interacted item $i'$, the loss is:

-where $\hat{e}_{u, i}$ is the similarity between $u$ and $i$.
-In a classic MF setting, the similarity is just the dot product between $\mathbf{u}$ and $\mathbf{i}^\top$.
+This is achieved through a pair-wise loss which maximizes the distance between interacted and non-interacted samples.
+Formally, for a set of user-item triplets, where each triplet is comprised of a user $u$, interacted item $i$, and non-interacted item $i'$, the loss is: where $\hat{e}_{u, i}$ is the similarity between $u$ and $i$.
+The dot product is typically used as the similarity metric between $\mathbf{u}$ and $\mathbf{i}^\top$.
 By focusing on the relative order of items, rather than their absolute scores, BPR enhances the ranking quality of recommenders.